KshitijKarnawat/Machine-Learning/README.md

 ### Install

+1. Clone the repository
-Run ```pip install -r requirements.txt```.
-This installs all the libraries and modules required to run the files in this repository.
+2. Run ```pip install -r requirements.txt``` on your terminal(Linux) or comand prompt(Windows).
+This installs all the dependencies required to run the files in this repository.

 To open these files in a Colab follow the steps.
 1. Go to [Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) and Press `Ctrl + O`.